-Rabina Tharu (20) is from Nepal (Baijanath-7, Pedari, Banke) she is born with a physical disability.
-Due to several factors Rabina had never gone to school.
-Through the ENGAGE project (Empowering New Generation of Adolescent Girls with Education) Rabina got her chance to an education.
+Rabina Tharu (20), was born with a disability in Banke, a western Terai district in Nepal.
+Due to poverty and her disability, Rabina could never attend school.
+Through the ENGAGE project (Empowering a New Generation of Adolescent Girls with Education) Rabina was able to receive an education.
 Read about Rabina’s story here.

 ‘I believe that most of the people with a disability are still deprived of their fundamental rights.
 Therefore they should be seek or bring into contact with projects like ENGAGE.
 Those projects can be life changing for them.’ – Rabina Tharu

-Despite the fact that she had never been to school, Rabina successfully completed her bridge class and is now enrolled in grade 3 of a government school.
-She has started building up her self-confidence and has become an example in her community.
-She showed them wrong and is living proof that : ‘Having a disability is part of the human condition and that a person’s environment has a huge impact on the experience and extent of disability.’.
+Despite the fact that she had never gone to school, Rabina successfully completed the catch-up class and is now enrolled in the third grade of a mainstream school.
+She has started building her self-confidence and has become a role model in her community.
+She proved them wrong and showed everyone that : ‘Having a disability is part of the human condition and that a person’s environment has a huge impact on the experience and extent of disability.’.

 How does ENGAGE work?

-ENGAGE is supporting girls like Rabina through a multi-sector approach.
-The project aims to bring primary actors and beneficiaries in the field of schooling.
-First Rabina was supported in her rehabilitation through provision of a wheelchair and toilet chair and how to use those.
-This enabled her to get enrolled in the bridge class from where she gained basic skills like reading, writing and math.
-Rabina was also supported on a financial level, school costs like: the school fee, stationeries and a school uniform were paid for.
-Eventually, she choose the education offered by ENGAGE and eventually enrolled in a government school.
+ENGAGE supports girls like Rabina through a multilayered approach.
+The project aims to bring primary actors in the education sector together.
+Firstly, Rabina received support for the physical difficulties she faced due to her disability and was provided with a wheelchair and toilet chair.
+This enabled her to enroll in the catch-up class where she gained basic skills like reading, writing and math.
+Rabina was also supported financially to make sure that she could afford the school fee, learning materials and a school uniform.
+Through ENGAGE she was eventually able to receive adequate education and enroll in a mainstream school where children with and without disabilities learn and play together.

-Rabina tells us that she is focusing on the thing she learned from ENGAGE, she goes on to say : ‘I believe that most of the people with a disability are still deprived of their fundamental rights.
-Therefore they should be seek or bring into contact with projects like ENGAGE.
-Those projects can be life changing for them.’.
+Rabina tells us that she values everything she learned from ENGAGE, and that it changed her life: ‘I think that most people with a disability in our communities are still deprived of their rights and the support that they need for their independence.
+They should be linked with projects like ENGAGE as they can be life changing for them,’ she added.

 Revised by : VSO NL